Dbquity/Json/README.md

 # Lightweight C# Json parser and programming model
-If your task is to parse json whose structure is known ahead of time, a few helper functions may do the trick.
+If your task is to parse json whose structure is known ahead of time, a few "quick and dirty" helper functions may do the trick.
 For instance

-    static string QuickAndDirtyJsonLookupText(string json, string key) => QuickAndDirtyJsonFind(json, key).Split('"')[1];
+    static string JsonLookupText(string json, string key) => JsonFind(json, key).Split('"')[1];
-    static string QuickAndDirtyJsonFind(string json, string key) {
+    static string JsonFind(string json, string key) {
         int keyIndex = json.IndexOf($"\"{key}\":");
         if (keyIndex < 0)
             throw new KeyNotFoundException($"Key \"{key}\" not found in '{json}'.");